 Regardless of how it performs, the spring is also a great time to replace any nine-volt backup battery.
 The nine-volt battery is there for backup purposes.
 Should you lose power to your home, your system will not be interrupted.
 But it’s prudent to be sure you’re starting the season out with a fresh battery so that you don’t lose any programming during the active season.

-A Note About Timing: When Should I Start my System?
+A Note About Timing: When Should I Start my Irrigation System?

-Typically, most homeowners in our region are starting their irrigation systems in April or May.
+Typically, most homeowners in Northern Virginia are starting their irrigation systems in April or May.
 But this is entirely weather dependent.
 It’s important to take a look at the forecast and see what is projected for the coming weeks.
-If there are going to freezing temperatures in the future, then you should hold off on starting your irrigation system.
+If there are going to be freezing temperatures in the future, then you should hold off on starting your irrigation system.

 If that’s the case, you might feel more comfortable with a professional irrigation start-up service, rather than doing it on your own.
 Having a professional handle the irrigation start-up checklist will help you feel confident that everything was done properly and that your system is operating correctly.

-Finding a Company to Handle my Irrigation Start-up
+Finding an Irrigation Company to Handle Your System Start-up

 After all, you’ve already invested a lot in your system, it’s worth investing just a little bit more to ensure it’s running properly.
 The pay off will come in the form of a lush green lawn that is the envy of the neighborhood.